A Speedboat Crashes Into Rocks In Phuket, Killing a Russian Girl

-PHUKET – The Phuket Regional Harbour Office received a report of a marine accident at 3:30 p.m. from the Andaman Marine Traffic and Safety Control Centre, stating that a speedboat carrying 7 passengers—the captain and one crew member—totaling 9 people had crashed into the rocks on the shore of Maiton Island, Chalong Subdistrict, Mueang Phuket District, Phuket Province.
+PHUKET – The Phuket Regional Harbour Office received a report of a marine accident at 3:30 p.m. on December 31 from the Andaman Marine Traffic and Safety Control Centre, stating that a speedboat carrying 7 passengers—the captain and one crew member—totaling 9 people had crashed into the rocks on the shore of Mai Thon Island, Chalong Subdistrict, Mueang Phuket District, Phuket Province.

-All of the individuals on the boat were injured, and two of them were critically injured: the boat driver, Mr. Natthaphong Kongwilai, and a 5-year-old Russian girl who lost consciousness.
+All of the individuals on the boat, aged 3 to 63, were injured, and two of them were critically injured: Mr. Natthaphong Kongwilai, 42, the boat driver, and a 5-year-old Russian girl who lost consciousness.
 Sadly, she died later in the Chalong hospital.

 Staff of the Rescue Tourist Assistance Centre and Chalong Hospital vehicles transported the four injured people to Dibuk Hospital, three to Vachira Phuket Hospital, and two to Chalong Hospital.